 Is there any downtime?

 You are able to return to your normal activities right away, and there are no special measures you need to take.
 Your skin may appear a bit flushed immediately after the treatment, but any redness should disappear in a matter of hours.

 Ultrasound energy has been used in the field of medicine for over 50 years, and clinical trials have demonstrated the safety of this latest application.
 As with any medical procedure, the safety and outcome are dependent upon the experience and the credentials of the physician providing the treatment.

 With just one treatment, the regenerative process is initiated, but the full effect will build gradually over the course of two to three months.
 In the FDA clinical trial, nine out of ten patients had a noticeable, significant lift of the brow line.
 This resulted in reduced skin laxity on the eyelid, and a more open, youthful look to the eye overall.
 Patients reported firmer, tighter, better-fitting skin in the other areas of the face and neck as well.

 Can Ultherapy achieve the same result as a facelift?

 No, there is not a non-surgical way to produce the dramatic results of facial surgery at this time, but Ultherapy provides a great non-invasive approach for significant skin tightening and actual lifting.
-Dr. Ringler is currently treating patients and conducting research on the efficacy of Ultherapy on various areas of the face.
-Please ask him if you wish to be considered as a candidate for the Ulthera study and for more details.

 For more information about Ultherapy, please call 616.328.8800 or contact the office of Grand Rapids plastic surgeon Dr. Steven L. Ringler at the Center for Aesthetics and Plastic Surgery.